Carrooi/Node-Simq/README.md

 ## Building application

-There are three options how to build your application: build to disk, watch for changes and then build and create server.
+There are three options how to build your application: build to disk, watch automatically for changes and create server.

 `terminal`:
 ```